Driven Gaussian quantum walks: Abstract

 \section{Abstract}

 Quantum walks function as essential means to implement quantum simulators, allowing one to study complex and often directly inaccessible quantum processes in controllable systems.
-In this contribution, the new notion of a driven Gaussian quantum walk is introduced.
+In this contribution, the notion of a driven Gaussian quantum walk is introduced.
 In contrast to typically considered quantum walks in optical settings, we describe the operation of the walk in terms of a nonlinear map rather than a unitary operation, e.g., by replacing a beam-splitter-type coin with a two-mode squeezer, being a process that is controlled and driven by a pump field.
-This opens previously unattainable possibilities for kinds of quantum walks that include nonlinear elements as core components of their operation, vastly extending the range of applications of quantum simulators.
-A full framework for driven Gaussian quantum walks is developed, including methods to characterize nonlinear, quantum, and quantum-nonlinear effects in measurements.
-Moreover, driven Gaussian quantum walks are compared with their classically interfering and linear counterparts, which are based on classical coherence of light rather than quantum superpositions of states.
-In particular, the generation and amplification of highly multimode entanglement, squeezing, and other quantum effects are studied over the duration of the nonlinear walk.
-Importantly, we prove the quantumness of the dynamics itself, regardless of the input state.
-Furthermore, nonlinear properties of driven Gaussian quantum walks are explored, such as amplification that leads to an ever increasing number of correlated quantum particles, constituting a source of new walkers during a walk.
-Therefore, the concept for quantum walks is proposed that leads to directly accessible quantum phenomena and renders the quantum simulation of nonlinear processes possible.
+This opens previously unattainable possibilities for quantum walks that include nonlinear elements as core components of their operation, vastly extending their range of applications.
+A full framework for driven Gaussian quantum walks is developed, including methods to dynamically characterize nonlinear, quantum, and quantum-nonlinear effects.
+Moreover, driven Gaussian quantum walks are compared with their classically interfering and linear counterparts, which are based on classical coherence of light rather than quantum superpositions.
+In particular, the generation and boost of highly multimode entanglement, squeezing, and other quantum effects are studied over the duration of the nonlinear walk.
+Importantly, we prove the quantumness of the evolution itself, regardless of the input state.
+A scheme for an experimental realization is proposed.
+Furthermore, nonlinear properties of driven Gaussian quantum walks are explored, such as amplification that leads to an ever increasing number of correlated quantum particles, constituting a source of new walkers during the walk.
+Therefore, a concept for quantum walks is proposed that leads to---and even produces---directly accessible quantum phenomena, and that renders the quantum simulation of nonlinear processes possible.